 CCPR is accredited to provide AMA PRA Category 1 Credit to psychiatrists and CE credit for psychologists.

-If you have questions or comments about the Newsletter, please contact the Executive Editor, Amy Harding, at email@example.com.
+If you have questions or comments about the Newsletter, please contact us at firstname.lastname@example.org.

 Dr. Daniel Carlat founded his original CME newsletter, The Carlat Psychiatry Report (TCPR) in January of 2003 as an alternative to existing journals and newsletters that receive pharmaceutical industry funding.
 It is now the flagship newsletter of Carlat Publishing.
 Carlat also publishes The Carlat Child Psychiatry Report (CCPR) and The Carlat Behavioral Health Report (TCRBH).